susejreina/farm-maintenance-db/README.md

-# FarmerTitan — Maintenance Scheduling Database
+# Farmer Maintenance — Maintenance Scheduling Database

 **Author:** © 2025 Susej Reina — All rights reserved.
 This schema and documentation were designed as part of a technical challenge.